enviodev/docs/docs/quickstart.md

 ## Specify the config and schema files according to your project

+> This step can be skipped if you want to continue building an indexer for the template chosen in the previous step.

 Now you can configure the files to your configuration.
-This step can be skipped if you want to continue building an indexer with the template chosen in the previous step.

 - How to specify the [<ins>config</ins>](./configuration-file) file.
 - How to specify the [<ins>schema</ins>](./schema) file.

 ## Write the event handlers for your project

+> This step can be skipped if you want to continue building an indexer for the template chosen in the previous step.

 Once you have set up your config and schema file you can run `envio codegen` to generate the functions that you will use in your handlers.